Hoop Hurts: Help for Common Basketball Injuries

 , which are helpful for relieving the pain of many minor injuries.

-if you come down on someone else's foot.
+.
 These are usually inversion ankle sprains to the ligaments on the outside of the ankle.

 If you jam a finger, ice and elevate it right away.
 You can also take over-the-counter medications, such as ibuprofen.
 If you think your finger might be dislocated, you cannot move it at all, or the end part of the finger stays bent, see your doctor.